Congressional Internship FAQs

 2. How much is the grant and what are the other benefits of the Congressional Internship program?

-The grant for the Summer Congressional Internship is $2,500.
-Payments are made in two $1,250 installments, the first payment at the beginning, and the second payment at the end when all program requirements have been completed.
+Summer 2025 Internship: The grant for the Summer Congressional Internship is $2,550.
+Payments are made in three installments, the first payment at the beginning, the second payment at the midpoint of the program, and the third payment at the end when all program requirements have been completed.

 3. When does the Congressional Internship begin and when does it end?